algorand/indexer/docs/MigrationFAQ.md

 ## What are the resource requirements for Conduit and Indexer 3.x compared to Indexer 2.x?

-The compute requirements are similar.
-With Conduit and a "follower" node performing a task previously handled by Indexer 2.x and an "archival" node.

 The storage requirements are much less.
 The Conduit follower node runs with non-archival storage requirements compared to the archival storage requirements needed by Indexer 2.x.
 For mainnet at round 32 million, this can save between 1.2TB and 1.6TB of storage.

+The compute requirements are similar.
+With Conduit and a "follower" node performing a task previously handled by Indexer 2.x and an "archival" node.

-The postgres requirements are the same, unless the new transaction pruning and filtering features in Conduit are used.
-For some applications, this can save another 1.5 TB or more of storage.
+The postgres requirements are the same for those reading the full history (existing indexer behavior).
+Using the new transaction pruning and filtering features in Conduit in some applications can save another 1.5 TB or more of storage.

 ## Are debian and rpm packages supported for Conduit and Indexer 3.x?